Danny Phantom: Development

-Butch Hartman came up with the idea for the show when he was moving his mother from Las Vegas to Los Angeles.
+The conception of Danny Phantom began in the spring of 2001, during the success of the first season of The Fairly OddParents.
+While he was helping his mother move from Las Vegas to Los Angeles, Hartman came up with the idea of a boy as the main character of an action show, drawing inspiration from when he grew watching Jonny Quest.
+He then had trouble deciding what type of superpower the boy should have before sticking with him being half-phantom.
+Hartman began brainstorming if the series was going to be based on franchises such as Ghostbusters or Scooby-Doo in case Nickelodeon would cut the series short for one season.
+In October 2001, the Nickelodeon executives surprised Hartman by inviting him to a dinner with them and telling him that they've decided to greenlight production for the second season of The Fairly OddParents, while also asking him if he had any new ideas.
+Hartman happily responded that he wanted to develop a superhero show about a "ghost kid who fights crime," with the executives deciding to give that concept a chance.
+Danny Phantom was also the first Nickelodeon cartoon to incorporate story arcs, as their previous technique was making single episodes with repeatability.
+Hartman had multiple redesigns for the characters's faces and bodies between early 2001 to mid-2002, during the production for the second season of The Fairly OddParents.

 Merchandise

 Video games

 There have been two video games released for the main series.
 Danny Phantom: The Ultimate Enemy is a 2D platformer that adapts the events of the TV movie of the same name; it was released for the Game Boy Advance on September 8, 2005.
 Danny Phantom: Urban Jungle is a shooter game loosely based on the episode of the same name, released for the Game Boy Advance and Nintendo DS on September 19, 2006.

-Danny is one of the main heroes in the Nicktoons Unite! series, appearing in all four games: Nicktoons Unite!, Nicktoons: Battle for Volcano Island, Nicktoons: Attack of the Toybots, and SpongeBob SquarePants featuring Nicktoons: Globs of Doom.
+Danny is one of the main heroes in the Nicktoons Unite! series, appearing in all four games: Nicktoons Unite!, Nicktoons: Battle for Volcano Island, Nicktoons: Attack of the Toybots, and SpongeBob SquarePants Featuring Nicktoons: Globs of Doom.

-Danny and other characters and locations from the series have also been featured in other Nickelodeon crossover video games, including: Nicktoons: Summer Camp, Nicktoons Basketball, Nicktoons: Freeze Frame Frenzy, Nicktoons Movin', Nicktoons Winners Cup Racing, Nicktoons Nitro, Nicktoons MLB, Nickelodeon Super Brawl Universe, Nickelodeon Kart Racers 2: Grand Prix, Nickelodeon All-Star Brawl, Nickelodeon Extreme Tennis, Nickelodeon Kart Racers 3: Slime Speedway, and Nickelodeon All-Star Brawl 2.
+Danny and other characters and locations from the series have also been featured in other Nickelodeon crossover video games, including: Nicktoons: Summer Camp, Nicktoons Basketball, Nicktoons: Freeze Frame Frenzy, Nicktoons Movin', Nicktoons Winners Cup Racing, Nicktoons Nitro, Nicktoons MLB, Nickelodeon Super Brawl Universe, Nickelodeon Kart Racers 2: Grand Prix, Nickelodeon All-Star Brawl, Nickelodeon Extreme Tennis, Nickelodeon Kart Racers 3: Slime Speedway, Nickelodeon All-Star Brawl 2, and Nicktoons & The Dice of Destiny.

 Danny was one of several Nickelodeon-themed character skins released during a limited-time event in Smite on July 12, 2022.

+Purchasable skins based on Danny Phantom and Sam Manson have appeared in the online game Fortnite.